g-akshaya/kasparro-ai-agentic-content-generation-system-akshaya/docs/projectdocumentation.md

 ## 1. Problem Statement

-The objective is to design a modular agentic system capable of transforming raw, unstructured product data into structured, machine-readable content pages.
-Traditional single-prompt LLM wrappers are insufficient for production environments because they lack modularity, are difficult to debug, and fail to provide the granular control needed for complex content generation.
-This project implements a sophisticated **Multi-Agent Orchestration System** to automate the creation of FAQs, Product Pages, and Comparison Pages with high reliability.
+The objective of this project is to design a **modular, agentic system** capable of transforming raw or semi-structured product data into structured, machine-readable content pages.

+Traditional single-prompt or monolithic LLM wrappers are insufficient for production environments because they:
+- lack modularity,
+- are difficult to debug and extend,
+- provide limited control over intermediate reasoning and transformations.

+To address these limitations, this project implements a **Multi-Agent Orchestration System** that automates the generation of:
+- FAQ Pages,
+- Product Description Pages,
+- Comparison Pages,

+while maintaining high reliability, deterministic behavior, and clean separation of concerns.

+---

 ## 2. Solution Overview

-The solution utilizes an **Agentic State Machine** architecture built on **LangGraph**.
-Instead of a monolithic script, the system is decomposed into specialized agents with distinct responsibilities:
+The solution is built using an **Agentic State Machine architecture** powered by **LangGraph**.
+Instead of a single script, the system is decomposed into multiple specialized agents, each responsible for a clearly defined task.

-*
-**Structured Parsing:** An agent dedicated to creating a clean "Internal Model" from raw text.

-*
-**Synthetic Brainstorming:** An agent focused on generating 15 categorized user questions (Informational, Safety, etc.).

-*
+The system is organized around the following agent roles:

+- **Structured Parsing**
+  A dedicated agent converts raw input into a clean, normalized internal data model.

+- **Synthetic Brainstorming**
+  A question-generation agent analyzes the internal model to produce **15 categorized user questions** (e.g., Informational, Safety, Usage).

+- **Template Assembly**
-**Template Assembly:** A final agent that uses "Logic Blocks" to fill JSON templates for three unique pages.
+  A final assembly agent applies reusable **Logic Blocks** and fills predefined JSON templates to generate three distinct content pages.

+This approach ensures modularity, extensibility, and production-readiness.

+---

-## 3. Scopes & Assumptions
+## 3. Scope & Assumptions

-*
+- **Data Constraint**
-**Data Constraint:** The system strictly adheres to the provided dataset for the primary product (GlowBoost).
-No external research or hallucinations are permitted.
+  The system strictly adheres to the provided dataset for the primary product (GlowBoost).
+No external research, enrichment, or hallucinated facts are permitted.

-*
+- **Fictional Data Generation**
-**Fictional Data Generation:** For comparison purposes, the system is scoped to autonomously generate a fictional "Product B" with a similar structure to Product A.
+  For comparison purposes, the system is scoped to autonomously generate a fictional **Product B**, structured similarly to the primary product.

-*
+- **Technical Stack Assumption**
-**Technical Stack:** The architecture assumes a graph-based orchestration (DAG or State Machine) to handle message passing and state updates.
+  The architecture assumes a graph-based orchestration model (Directed Acyclic Graph or State Machine) for message passing and state updates.

-*
+- **Output Requirement**
-**Output Requirement:** Every page generated is strictly valid, machine-readable JSON.
+  All generated pages must be strictly valid, machine-readable JSON suitable for downstream systems.

+---

 ## 4. System Design (Mandatory)

 ### A. Architectural Design: Directed Acyclic Graph (DAG)

-The system follows a sequential pipeline where data flows through nodes.
-Each node represents an AI Agent or a Logic Block.
+The system follows a **sequential DAG-based pipeline** in which data flows through a series of nodes.
+Each node represents either:
+- an AI Agent, or
+- a reusable Logic Block.

+The flow is linear, deterministic, and non-cyclic, ensuring predictable execution.

+---

 ### B. Agent Definitions & Boundaries

-Each agent in the system follows the principle of **Single Responsibility**:
+Each agent adheres to the **Single Responsibility Principle**, with clearly defined inputs and outputs.

+1. **Parser Agent**
+   - **Input:** Raw product string
+   - **Output:** Normalized JSON schema
-1. **Parser Agent:** (Input: Raw String  Output: JSON Schema).
-Normalizes the "GlowBoost" data into a Python dictionary.
+   - **Responsibility:** Converts raw GlowBoost data into a structured Python dictionary.

-2. **QA Generator Agent:** (Input: Schema  Output: List).
-Analyzes the internal model to brainstorm 15 questions across five categories.
+2. **QA Generator Agent**
+   - **Input:** Structured product schema
+   - **Output:** Categorized question list
+   - **Responsibility:** Generates 15 user questions across predefined categories.

+3. **Assembly Agent**
+   - **Input:** Product schema + question list
+   - **Output:** Final content pages
-3. **Assembly Agent:** (Input: List + Schema  Output: Final Pages).
-This agent acts as the orchestrator for the **Template Engine**.
+   - **Responsibility:** Acts as the orchestrator for the Template Engine and content assembly.

+---

 ### C. Reusable Logic Blocks

-The system avoids hard-coded content.
-Instead, it uses **Logic Blocks**—reusable functions that apply specific rules to data:
+To avoid hard-coded content, the system relies on **Logic Blocks**—stateless, reusable functions that apply deterministic rules to data.

-*
+Key logic blocks include:

+- `generate-benefits-block`
-`generate-benefits-block`: Transforms the "Benefits" field into descriptive marketing copy.
+  Transforms the raw “Benefits” field into descriptive, structured copy.

-*
+- `extract-usage-block`
-`extract-usage-block`: Parses "How to Use" text into a step-by-step list.
+  Parses “How to Use” text into step-by-step usage instructions.

-*
+- `compare-ingredients-block`
-`compare-ingredients-block`: Compares GlowBoost ingredients against Product B to identify key differences.
+  Compares GlowBoost ingredients with Product B to highlight key differences.

+These blocks are independent of agents and can be reused across pipelines.

+---

 ### D. Template Engine

-The Template Engine defines the "blueprint" for each page.
-It specifies:
+The Template Engine defines the structural blueprint for each generated page.

-*
+Each template specifies:

-**Fields:** Which data points are required.
+- **Fields:** Required data points for the page

-*
-**Rules:** Formatting requirements (e.g., minimum 5 Q&As).

-*
+- **Rules:** Constraints such as minimum FAQ count
-**Dependencies:** Which Logic Blocks are required to populate specific fields.
+- **Dependencies:** Logic Blocks required to populate specific sections

+This separation ensures consistency and flexibility across content types.

+---

 ### E. Data Flow Sequence

-1. **Start:** Raw data is fed into the `State`.
+1. **Start:** Raw product data is injected into the shared `State`.
-2. **Node 1 (Parser):** State is updated with `product_model`.
+2. **Node 1 – Parser Agent:** State is updated with `product_model`.
-3. **Node 2 (QA Gen):** State is updated with `categorized_questions`.
+3. **Node 2 – QA Generator Agent:** State is enriched with `categorized_questions`.
-4. **Node 3 (Assembly):** The `Content Writer` pulls from Logic Blocks to generate `faq.json`, `product_page.json`, and `comparison_page.json`.
+4. **Node 3 – Assembly Agent:** Logic Blocks and templates are applied to generate:
+   - `faq.json`
+   - `product_page.json`
+   - `comparison_page.json`
-5. **End:** The system returns a final, validated State object.
+5. **End:** The system returns a final, fully validated State object containing all outputs.

 ---